Regular genus and gem-complexity of some mapping tori: Introduction and Results

-A crystallization of a PL-manifold is a contracted colored graph which represents the manifold (for details and related notations see Subsection \ref{crystal}).
-The existence of crystallizations for every closed connected PL-manifold is ensured by a classical theorem due to Pezzana (see \cite{pe74}, or \cite{fgg86} for subsequent generalizations).
+A crystallization of a PL $d$-manifold is a contracted colored graph which represents the manifold (for details and related notations see Subsection \ref{crystal}).
+The existence of crystallizations for every closed connected PL $d$-manifold is ensured by a classical theorem due to Pezzana (see \cite{pe74}, and \cite{bcg01,fgg86} for subsequent generalizations).
+In dimension three there is a different version of crystallization for compact connected 3-manifolds without spherical boundary components (cf. \cite{crm16}).
+Moreover, interesting connections between crystallization theory and random tensor models (as a possible approach to study of quantum gravity) have been found in \cite{ccdg18}.
+Further, quite recently, this theory has been extended to PL pseudo-manifolds (including PL $d$-manifolds) of arbitrary dimensions (cf. \cite{ccg18,cg18}).

 Given a PL $d$-manifold $M$, its {\em gem-complexity} is the non-negative integer $\mathit{k}(M):=p-1$, where $2p$ is the minimum order of a crystallization of $M$.

-Let $(\Gamma, \gamma)$ be a $(d+1)$-regular colored graph (i.e., through each vertex of the graph, there are $d+1$ edges with different colors from the color set $\Delta_d:=\{0, \dots, d\}$).
-Then, an embedding $i : \Gamma \hookrightarrow F$ of $\Gamma$ into a closed surface $F$ is called {\it regular} if there exists a cyclic permutation $\varepsilon=(\varepsilon_0, \varepsilon_1, \dots, \varepsilon_d)$ of the color set $\Delta_d$, such that the boundary of each face of $i(\Gamma)$ is a bi-colored cycle with edges alternately colored by $\varepsilon_j, \varepsilon_{j+1}$ for some $j$ (the addition is modulo $d+1$).
-Then, the {\it regular genus} $\rho (\Gamma)$ of $(\Gamma,\gamma)$ is the least genus (resp., half of genus) of an orientable (resp., non-orientable) surface into which $\Gamma$ embeds regularly, and the {\it regular genus} $\mathcal G (M)$ of a closed connected PL $d$-manifold $M$ is defined as the minimum regular genus of its crystallizations.
+Let $(\Gamma, \gamma)$ be a $(d+1)$-colored graph (i.e., at each vertex of the graph, there are exactly $d+1$ edges with different colors from the color set $\Delta_d:=\{0, \dots, d\}$).
+An embedding $i : \Gamma \hookrightarrow F$ of $\Gamma$ into a closed surface $F$ is called {\it regular} if there exists a cyclic permutation $\varepsilon=(\varepsilon_0, \varepsilon_1, \dots, \varepsilon_d)$ of the color set $\Delta_d$, such that the boundary of each face of $i(\Gamma)$ is a bi-colored cycle with edges alternately colored by $\varepsilon_j, \varepsilon_{j+1}$ for each $j \in \Delta_d$ (the addition is modulo $d+1$).
+Then, the {\it regular genus} $\rho (\Gamma)$ of $(\Gamma,\gamma)$ is the least genus (resp., half the genus) of an orientable (resp., non-orientable) surface into which $\Gamma$ embeds regularly, and the {\it regular genus} $\mathcal G (M)$ of a closed connected PL $d$-manifold $M$ is defined as the minimum regular genus of its crystallizations.
 Note that the notion of regular genus extends classical notions to arbitrary dimension.
-In fact, the regular genus of a closed connected orientable (resp., non-orientable) surface coincides with its genus (resp., half of its genus), while the regular genus of a closed connected 3-manifold coincides with its Heegaard genus (see \cite{ga81}).
+In fact, the regular genus of a closed connected orientable (resp., non-orientable) surface coincides with its genus (resp., half its genus), while the regular genus of a closed connected 3-manifold coincides with its Heegaard genus (see \cite{ga81}).